This article will talk about mental health care bill 2016. It is important from the IAS Exam point of view.

 Why is it a cause of concern?

-- A survey conducted jointly by the National Institute of Mental health and Neurosciences (NIMHANS) and the Ministry of Health and Family Welfare in 12 states reveals that over 13% of the population in these states is suffering from some mental health disorders ranging from familiar ailments like depression and anxiety to severe illnesses that include bipolar disorders and
+- A survey conducted jointly by the National Institute of Mental health and Neurosciences (NIMHANS) and the Ministry of Health and Family Welfare in 12 states reveals that over 13% of the population in these states is suffering from some mental health disorders ranging from familiar ailments like depression and anxiety to severe illnesses that include bipolar disorders.

 - According to the World Health Organisation (WHO) “If we do not act immediately, by 2030 depression will be the leading illness worldwide”.
 It has been estimated that by 2020, depression will be the second leading disability globally.